cloudposse/atmos/website/docs/design-patterns/component-catalog-template.md

 - The old instances of the component must be kept unchanged and never destroyed

 - You want to keep the configurations [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

+## Design Pattern

+The **Component Catalog Template** pattern recommends the following:

+- In the component's catalog folder, create a [`Go` template](https://pkg.go.dev/text/template) manifest with all the configurations for the component (refer to [`Go` Templates in Imports](/core-concepts/stacks/imports#go-templates-in-imports) for more details)

+- Import the `Go` template manifest into a top-level stack many times to configure the component's instances using [Hierarchical Imports with Context](/core-concepts/stacks/imports#hierarchical-imports-with-context) and providing different template values for each import

 ## Example